NTURacingTeam/nturt_stm32_module/test/README.md

 For those how writing new test for stm32 module, please note:

+- Since we are using gcc and g++ multilib to compile the test, remember to choose the correct version of gcc/g++ that match the version of your installed multilib.
+The default one should do the job.
+- Weirdly enought, only `semphr.h` in freertos kernel dose not have `extern "C"` guard like any other header files do.
+So extra `extern "C"` guard is added for every c header files included in mock and test for extra precaution.
 - For some reason, the test cannot properly link to google test library if a test with test fixture is not defined, for example:
   ```cpp
   class FooStartTest : public ::testing::Test {
   protected: